tapegram/wuh-on-rails/README.md

 ## Code generation

 This project exists as a tool to bootstrap and then rapidly generate common code in WUH apps, in an opinionated way.
 Heavily inspired by Rails and Django.

+The current plan is to use a combo of [transcripts](https://www.unison-lang.org/docs/tooling/transcripts/) and Plop.
+But it would be nice to build our own CLI to abstract over these

+## Todosk

+- Set up plop
+- Be able to bootstrap a new project
+- Add shoelace